wfp/designsystem/src/components/MainNavigation/README.md

 The MainNavigation is used across all applications, it is the starting point of the application and offers the top level navigation items.

+It can be used in internal and external applications.

+### Usage

+#### Internal and external applications
+The MainNavigation can be used for both internal and external websites.

+### Do not use

+#### External websites (wfp.org, etc.)
+The header might not be the right solution for external websites.
+Please consult the #ux-ui channel on Slack.

+#### Logo in the MainNavigation
+Do not use WFP's logo inside the MainNavigation.

 ```js
 import {
   MainNavigation,